HubRise/website/content/apps/expedy/en/overview.md

 ## Description

-Expedy provides standalone printers to restaurants and convenience stores.
+Expedy provides standalone printers for restaurants and convenience stores.
 With Expedy printers, you can print order receipts received from an e-commerce site or food delivery platforms.
-Receipts are printed on a single printer and the printing format can be customised.
+Receipts are printed on a single printer, and the printing format can be customised.

 Expedy Print is a standalone printing solution able to confirm the printing of receipts to connected solutions and to change order status.
 You can print the order in multiple copies to facilitate preparation.
-You can also choose to send an SMS each time a receipt is printed.
+You can also choose to send an SMS notification each time a receipt is printed.

-Expedy printers connect to the Internet network of the location via Wi-Fi or Ethernet, or to the mobile phone network with a 4G key.
-The setup and connection to external applications can be configured from a back office.
-Once configured, Expedy printers operate autonomously, without any human intervention.
+Expedy printers connect to the site’s network via Wi-Fi or Ethernet, or to the mobile network using a 4G dongle.
+Setup and connection to external applications can be configured through a back office.
+Once configured, Expedy printers operate autonomously.

-If you prefer to keep your existing printer, you can use the Expedy PrintBox module, compatible with ESC/POS printers (Epson, Star, Brother, Toshiba, Zebra, etc.).
-With the module, your standalone printer benefits from features similar to Expedy printers.
+If you prefer to keep your existing printer, you can use the Expedy PrintBox module, which is compatible with ESC/POS printers (Epson, Star, Brother, Toshiba, Zebra, etc.).
+With this module, your standalone printer gains similar functionality to Expedy printers.

 ## Integration Features